If, Then: A Novel

 If, Then received a starred Kirkus Review.

-As part of the Bryn Mawr Reading Series, Kate Hope Day '00 will be on campus on April 3 for a conversation with Penguin Random House editor Andrea Walker ’98 and agent Brettne Bloom of The Book Group.
+As part of the Bryn Mawr Reading Series, Kate Hope Day '00 came to campus in April for a reading and conversation with Penguin Random House editor Andrea Walker ’98 and agent Brettne Bloom of The Book Group.